 Cost without insurance: $90 to $450

 White composite fillings are the second most common type of dental filling.
-For one or two surfaces, tooth-colored composite fillings generally cost $90 to $250.
+Filling without insurance for one or two surfaces, tooth-colored composite fillings generally cost $90 to $250.
 For three or more surfaces, the typical cost is $150 to $450 or more.
 These fillings cost a little more than silver fillings.
 However, the price of white fillings has significantly come down over the past several years.
 It may not be much of a difference paying for white fillings with dental insurance compared to older silver options.

 With a white filling, you’re able to restore any tooth in your smile without the restoration being visible.
 This aesthetic perk alone can make white dental fillings cost well worth the slightly larger investment.
 Plus, composite bonds closely to your tooth, which keeps the restoration as minimally invasive as possible.